 Turning Experience: The feeling you get turning this board is very rewarding once you figure out how to weigh yourself on the board.
 The Korua Puzzle seemed to like turning more off the tail and felt more slashy where this liked longer more driving turns that build up speed.
 There was tons of spring out of each turn and it really is a fun board if you like directional super rewarding turns.

 Carving: Once I learned to drive a good bit off the front foot the Korua Pencil Plus came alive.
 The faster you enter into a carve the better.

 Skidded Turns: Not easy for those that skid their turns and it’s going to lead to catching an edge.

 Powder: No powder but since it’s got the same early rise in the nose and similar set back on board (14″ back) to the Puzzle It will float really well.
-It will probably ride different in powder, like it does groomers than the Puzzle but it’s ability to float isn’t really in question.
+It will probably ride differently in powder like it does groomers than the Puzzle but its ability to float isn’t really in question.

-So all in all the Korua Pencil Plus is a very fun ride.
-I still like the way the Puzzle rides but this is really fun.
+So all in all the Korua Pencil Plus is a very fun ride and it carves like a dream.
+This ultralight tech really drops weight and doesn’t sacrafice too much in terms of dampness.
 It makes me wonder what the Tranny Finder Plus will be like.

 Korua Pencil Plus Specs

 Korua Pencil Plus User Reviews